Tchadia Airlines

 Tchadia Airlines was an airline based at N'Djamena International Airport in N’Djamena, Chad.
 The airline was the national carrier of Chad.

 History

 In August 2018, it was announced that the Government of Chad had signed an agreement with Ethiopian Airlines to launch Chad's new national carrier on 1 October 2018.
-It was also announced the airline would be named Tchadia Airlines and would start operations using a fleet of 2 Bombardier Dash 8 Q400 transferred from Ethiopia, and would initially serve the four main cities in Chad and to neighbouring countries.
+It was also announced the airline would be named Tchadia Airlines and would start operations using a fleet of 2 Bombardier Dash 8 Q400 transferred from Ethiopia, and would initially serve the four main cities in Chad and neighbouring countries.

 After three consecutive years of financial losses, the airline was placed into liquidation.

 Destinations

 As of September 2018, Tchadia Airlines operated to the following destinations:

 Fleet

 As of August 2019, Tchadia Airlines operated the following aircraft: